Royal Canadian Navy: Post-war period

+In the 1960s, the RCN retired most of its Second World War vessels, and further developed its anti-submarine warfare capabilities by acquiring the Sikorsky CH-124 Sea King, and successfully pioneered the use of large maritime helicopters on small surface vessels, having developed the beartrap to enable safe operations on small vessels.
+The beartrap was first trialed in 1963, with it entering operational service in the RCN in 1967.
+The beartrap was subsequently adopted by other navies, including Australia, Japan, and the US.

 1968–present

 From 1964 through 1968, under Prime Minister Lester B. Pearson, the RCN, Royal Canadian Air Force and Canadian Army were amalgamated to form the Canadian Armed Forces.
 This process was overseen by then–defence minister Paul Hellyer.
 The controversial merger resulted in the abolition of the RCN as a separate legal entity.
-All personnel, ships, and aircraft became part of Maritime Command (MARCOM), an element of the Canadian Armed Forces.
-The traditional naval uniform was eliminated and all naval personnel were required to wear the new Canadian Armed Forces rifle green uniform, adopted also by former Royal Canadian Air Force and Canadian Army personnel.
-Ship-borne aircraft continued to be under the command of MARCOM, while shore-based patrol aircraft of the former Royal Canadian Air Force were transferred to MARCOM.
-In 1975 Air Command was formed and all maritime aircraft were transferred to Air Command's Maritime Air Group.
+All personnel, ships, and aircraft became part of Maritime Command (MARCOM), an element of the CAF.
+The traditional naval uniform was eliminated and all naval personnel were required to wear the new CAF rifle green uniform, adopted also by former Royal Canadian Air Force and Canadian Army personnel.
 The unification of the Canadian Forces in 1968 was the first time that a nation with a modern military combined its formerly separate naval, land and air elements into a single service.